Muennighoff/vilio/SCORE_REPRO.md

 - ernie-vil (For running E-Models)
 - vilio (For X, D, V, U, O-Models & everything else)

-The pipeline to reproduce the roc-auc score on the public & private leaderboard on the Hateful Memes challenge follows:
+The pipeline to reproduce the roc-auc score on the public & private leaderboard from scratch on the Hateful Memes challenge follows.
+If you want to use the pre-trained models and perform inference only, scroll to the end.

 # Soft- & Hardware